-Study of the relationships between parasites and their hosts, with emphasis on vertegrate and human models.
+Study of the relationships between parasites and their hosts, with emphasis on vertebrate and human models.
 Concepts discussed in terms of systematics, molecular biology, ecology, and evolutionary biology. - BI 427L Parasitology Lab.
 1 Semester Hour.
 Corequisite: BI 427. - BI 429 Immunology.
 3 Semester Hours.
 (Lab fee.)
 Corequisite: BI 429L.
 Prerequisites: Principles of Biology I and II.

 This course examines the evolution, organization, and function of immune systems, with an emphasis on vertebrate and human models.
 Concepts discussed in terms of cell biology, genetics, and evolutionary biology. - BI 429L Immunology Lab.
 1 Semester Hour.
-Corequisite: BI 429. - BI 431 Plant Systematics and Morphology.
-3 Semester Hours.
-(Lab fee.)
-Corequisite: BI 431L.
-Prerequisite: Principles of Biology I and II, or Plant Biology, or consent of instructor.
+Corequisite: BI 429.